-In order to establish the trust in underlying identity management systems (IdM) itself, it is recommended that the IA operator request that the IdM system make IdM periodic audits and reviews available.

 Privacy and confidentiality

 The IA must define and follow a privacy and data release policy compliant with the relevant governing legislation.
 The IA is responsible for recording, at the time of validation, sufficient information to identify the entity or responsible party to whom the credential is issued.
 The IA is not required to release such information unless provided by a valid legal request according to governing laws applicable to that IA.